-These documents are revised to reflect significant changes that occur in a program.
+Program planning documents reflect significant changes that occur in a program and updated as needed.
 Addressees assist in ensuring that the PPD presents a viable, useful plan by reviewing the planning data for accuracy and apprising HQMC ASL of recommended revisions.
 Each PPD represents the CNO and the Commandant's approved plan for a given system.
 Before issuance, the PPD is submitted to the cognizant offices within OPNAV, HQMC, and NAVAIRSYSCOM activities for concurrence.
-The three Marine Corps programs published as PPDs are-
+The three Marine Corps programs published as PPDs are: